-The company has adopted the Model Code for Security Transactions by Directors of Listed Issuers ("Model Code") as set out in Appendix 10 to the Listing Rules as the code of conduct regarding directors' securities transactions.

-Each of the directors of the company confirmed, following specific enquiry by the company, that he complied with the required standard as set in Model Code throughout the year ended 31st March, 2014.
+The company has adopted the Model Code for Security Transactions by Directors of Listed Issuers ("Model Code") as set out in Appendix 10 to the Listing Rules as its own code of conduct regarding directors' securities transactions.
+Having made specific enquiry of all directors, each of the directors confirmed that he had complied with the required standard as set out in Model Code throughout the year ended 31st March, 2015.